-The Market PSUs have one three-year performance period which ends on December 31, 2021 (the "Market Performance Period").
+The Market PSUs have one three-year performance period which will end on December 31, 2021 (the "Market Performance Period").
 The number of shares subject to the Market PSUs that will vest, if any, on March 15, 2022, will be dependent upon the Company's total shareholder return ("TSR") compared with the TSR of the companies included in the Nasdaq Telecommunications Index for the same Market Performance Period, measured by the Compensation Committee after the Market Performance Period ends.
 The shares determined to be earned will vest on March 15, 2022, pending each executive's continued employment with the Company through that date.
 The number of shares of common stock to be achieved upon vesting of the Market PSUs will in no event exceed 200% of the Market PSUs.
 Shares subject to the Market PSUs that fail to be earned will be forfeited.
-The Company recorded nominal stock-based compensation expense related to the Market PSUs in the three months ended June 30, 2019.